 Hiss

-Here is a sample Hiss program that computes the Collatz stopping time of 27:
+Here’s a sample Hiss program that computes the Collatz stopping time of 27:

 // computes k mod n